skjolber/json-log-filter/README.md

 See below for supported path expression syntax.

 ### Max path matches
 Configure max path matches; so that anonymize and/or prune filtering stops after a number of matches.
-This means the filter speed can be increased considerably if the number of matches is known to be a fixed number; and those matches are in the beginning of the document.
+This means the __filter speed can be increased considerably if the number of matches is known to be a fixed number__; and will approach pass-through performance if those matches are in the beginning of the document.

 For example if the to-be filtereded JSON document has a schema definition with a header + body structure, and the target value is in the header.